How to Join The Royal Victoria Yacht Club (RVYC)

 We have different membership packages to suit everyone.
 We have a family, single adult, joint adult, young adult & cadet memberships, plus overseas memberships for those who reside outside the UK.
 A one-off entrance fee is charged when you join.
-All our fees shown here Club charges 2020-21 Oct20 to Mar21.pdf (opens as a PDF) and you can download a membership application form here Membership 2020-21 form.pdf.
+All our fees shown here Club charges 2021 Apr 21 to Sep21.pdf (opens as a PDF) and you can download a membership application form here Membership 2020-21 form.pdf.

 Can I join any time of the year?

 Yes, we have no specific "joining period".
 You can join the Club at any time throughout the year.
-For summer 2019 we have reduced fees on a monthly pro-rata system.
+Membership subscriptions are on a monthly pro-rata system, depending on the month you join.
+Details on page four of the application form.
 The club membership subscriptions run from 1st October to 30th September.
-From May 2019 membership fees are being charged for the period to the end of subscription period.
-As we go through the summer fees will reduced month by month to September.

 I don't know anyone that is a current RVYC member.